rlindooren/docker-ubuntu-java-kotlin/README.md

 I created this Docker file to have an easy way to build Java/Kotlin projects in a Linux environment on my Macbook.

+Please note that it results in quite a big Docker image.
+It's a quick and ~~dirty~~ worthy approach 😉.

 ## How to use

 Build the image (one time):